shijil-narayanan/intuit-budgeting-app/README.md

 The backend server used is a third party api service [crudcrud](https://crudcrud.com/)  with a limitation of 1 lac request for 30 days.It allows all CRUD activities.

-There are few areas of improvement/enhancement which is TODO are
+There are few areas of improvement/enhancement which in TODO are
 * Authentication of users
 * Disallowing of duplicate tag creation
 * Showing transaction of previous years